microsoft/playwright/docs/src/test-api/class-test.md

 * since: v1.39
 - returns: <[Test]>

-Returns a test object with tags added to all tests in the scope.
-Tags can be used to filter tests in the command line.
+Returns a test object with tags added to all tests which got declared with the test instance.
+Tags can be used to filter tests in the [command line](../test-cli.md#reference), or via the config with [`property: TestConfig.tags`] or [`property: TestProject.tags`].

 **Usage**